dipika2204/React_CurrencyChange/README.md

       •	GitHub (to update the code)

 To run the Project:
 1. Download the zip file, extract it.
+(Rename the file Because while install the node_modules it may giev you an error of Stack excced)

 2. Open 2 command prompts

 In the first Command prompt